Linaro/lava/doc/v2/lava_test_shell.rst

 * `url` is the git repository URL.
 * `skip_by_default` (optional) accepts a True or False.
-Repositories can be skipped by default in the YAML and enabled for particular jobs in the JSON.
-Similarly, repositories can be set to install by default and be disabled for particular jobs in the JSON.
+Repositories can be skipped by default in the test definition YAML and enabled for particular jobs directly in the job submission YAML, and vice versa.
-* `destination` (optional) is the directory in which the git repository given in `url` should be cloned.
+* `destination` (optional) is the directory in which the git repository given in `url` should be cloned, to override normal git behaviour.
-* `branch` (optional) is the branch within the git repository given in `url` that should be cloned.
+* `branch` (optional) is the branch within the git repository given in `url` that should be checked out after cloning.

-All the above parameters within the `git-repos` section could be controlled from the JSON job file.
+All the above parameters within the `git-repos` section could be controlled from the YAML job file.
 See the following JSON job definition and YAML test definition to get an understanding of how it works.

+FIXME!
+JSON

 .. * JSON job definition - https://git.linaro.org/people/senthil.kumaran/job-definitions.git/blob/HEAD:/kvm-git-params-custom.json